Srijan-D/Stripe-Payment-Gateway-NodeJS/README.md

     <h1>Stripe Payment Gateway Backend in Node.js</h1>

 <p>This project provides a sample backend for processing payments using the Stripe Payment Gateway in Node.js.
-It includes sample code for creating a Stripe account, setting up a webhook, and processing payments using the Stripe API.</p>
+It includes sample code for creating a Stripe account, integration with stripe payment gateway, creating a checkout session for example in an ecommerce website, processing payments and vieewing it on stripe's admin dashboard using the Stripe API.</p>

 <h2>Prerequisites</h2>